 Summer is the ideal season to head outside, take some fresh air into your lungs and make the most of the great outdoors with a bike ride, scenic walk or even a pony trek through the forest.

-#01 - Outdoor adventures with Peaks and Paddles
+1. Outdoor adventures with Peaks and Paddles

 You can try your hand at a range of outdoor activities with Peaks and Paddles.
-Canoeing and abseiling are amongst the adventures available so it’s up to you whether you want to head for a day on the water, navigate a giant rock formation harnessed to a rope or for the adrenalin junkies, give both activities a try and pick your favourite.
+Canoeing and abseiling are amongst the adventures available so it’s up to you whether you want to head for a day on the water, navigate a giant rock formation harnessed to a rope or for the adrenalin junkies, or give both activities a try and pick your favourite.

-- Adventures can be tailored to suit children 5 and above but all under 18s must be accompanied by an adult.
+- Adventures can be tailored to suit children aged 5 and above but all under 18s must be accompanied by an adult.

 Where to stay: Marmalade Cottage Winster, sleeps 4 - a great central location for trying out the different activities.

-#02 - Ride a horse with Matlock Farm Park
+2. Ride a horse with Matlock Farm Park

 This Peak District farm has a stunning countryside setting and offers horse riding lessons, pony treks through the forest and the chance to get up close to a range of cuddly animals.
 A visit to Matlock Farm Park is a great family-friendly activity that’s particularly suited to the warmer summer months.
 As well as the animal experiences and horse riding, there’s a go-kart track and adventure playgrounds to keep children entertained all day.

 The stunning setting looks out over Riber Castle and nearby you can discover lots of farmland and forests for off-road pony trekking as well as a purpose-built arena where you can safely learn to ride.
 Horse riding is not only fun but a very calming activity too as horses are gentle giants that provide friendly company for an hour or too – just remember to wear a helmet.
 There's no better feeling than to be at one riding with your horse!

-Need to know: Previous riding experience is necessary to take part in a trek, and suitable footwear must be worn.
+- Previous riding experience is necessary to take part in a trek, and suitable footwear must be worn.

-Where to stay: The Byre, sleeps 6 - a family friendly barn conversion in Matlock.
+Where to stay: The Byre, sleeps 6 - a family-friendly barn conversion in Matlock.

-#03 - Take a boat trip on Cromford Canal
+3. Take a boat trip on Cromford Canal

 This beautifully renovated boat is run entirely by a team of volunteers and you can travel in style on one of Birdwood’s regular two-hour canal trips.
 The gentle journey includes a full commentary throughout so that you can find out more about Cromford Canal and Birdwood’s rich history before exploring the surrounding countryside yourself.
 To make the experience even more special, make sure you look into their horse-drawn boat trips.

 Where to stay: Stowe Cottage, sleeps 2 - a romantic retreat with hot tub near Cromford.

-#04 - Wipeout in the water at Sheffield Cable Waterski and Aqua Park
+4. Wipeout in the water at Sheffield Cable Waterski and Aqua Park

 For a fun-filled day out, we recommend heading to one of the UK’s biggest inflatable water parks - the Sheffield Cable Waterski and Aqua Park.
 Challenge family and friends to a Wipeout-style competition and see who can get around the inflatable obstacles the fastest - just try not to laugh too loudly when the first person falls in!